centricconsulting/agent_c_framework/component_ref/03_examples/python_development_domo_example.md

 ## Builder Tips

-1. **Code Quality components are copy-and-use**: Don't customize them.
+1. **Code Quality components are copy-and-use**: Do not customize them.
 They're comprehensive and battle-tested.
 Use verbatim (this build used all 4 components verbatim except workspace placeholder).

 2. **Component ordering principle is critical for development agents**: Foundation → Operational → Domain → Personality.
 This creates logical flow: safety rules → code standards → specialized knowledge → communication style.